 The common way to work with Veronte is to create missions.
 Missions can be created and managed though the Mission menu.
-To access this menu, click on imgs/mission_configuration/Veronte_Pipe-Mission-Intro-Main_Logo-V5.42.p Mission toolbar will appear as shown at the image below:
+To access this menu, click on at the upper left corner and select Mission in the pull-down menu.
+The Mission toolbar will appear as shown at the image below: